Kuuak/address-book/README.md

 Copy and rename or replace the `logo_default.png` into `_logo.png` and `_logo-black.jpg` in `public/src/images/` with your logo.

-Install dependencies by running `npm install --only=prod` command.
+Install dependencies by running `npm install` command.

 Run the app `npm start` and go to http://localhost:8080 where the port is the one set in the `config/index.json` file